Marchopkins96/hangman-game/README.md

 ##### Game owner
 As the game owner, I want to ...
 1. ... interact with the game, stay engaged and be challenged.

+### Scope

+#### Initial Stage

+At the initial stage the game will present a welcome message and invite a user to enter their name, then display short instructions before a guess can be made by the user.
+If a user guesses the word with a set amount of guesses they are informed they won and if not they are told that they lose.
+At the end of a game the user can choose to play again or not.

+#### Future Additions

+In the future it would enhance the experience of the game if the user had a choice of level that they could pick.
+Each level would include different lengths of words designed to test the user based on their ability and provide more of a challenge.